 To put this into context, a medium-sized slice of bread is about 15 to 20g of carbs, which is about the same as a regular apple.
 On the other hand, a large jacket potato could have as much as 90g of carbs, as does one litre of orange juice.

 A low-carb diet isn’t for everyone.
 The strongest evidence we have to show the benefits of low-carb diets is in adults with obesity and those with type 2 diabetes who need to lose weight.
 If you do decide to follow a low-carb diet, it’s important to know all the potential benefits and how to manage any potential risks.

 The pdf for the low-carb meal plan is currently being updated, and will be available again soon.

 There’s no one-size-fits-all for choosing a meal plan.
 Before you begin any healthy eating programme, read our guide on how to choose your meal plan to make sure you follow the plan that's right for you.

 Our low-carb meal plan aims to help you maintain a healthy balance while reducing the amount of carbs you eat.
 Varying amounts of carbohydrate are shown each day to help you choose which works best for you.
 It's nutritionally balanced, we’ve counted the calories for you, and it contains at least five portions of fruit and veg per day.

-Please note that the full nutritional information and exact specifications for all meals and snacks is available in the PDF only, and not listed below.
+Please note that the full nutritional information and exact specifications for all meals and snacks is available in the linked recipes.